 Next, we have the Umbrella People.
 This group can vary in how prepared they come.
 Some like to whip out their travel-sized umbrella like a ninja sword, huddling their group together before the first drop hits the pavement.
 Some want to take a moment to squeal and whine before breaking out an absurdly large and troublesome umbrella that will inevitably poke someone in the something before the rain stops.
 This group and the next are both considered non-poncho people.

 This brings me to the crux of this ultimately relationship-altering question.
 How do you cope if someone in your group is a poncho fundamentalist while you sit firmly on the side of umbrella-only acceptance?
-Do each of you provide uncomfortable peer-pressure for the other to conform to their own almost-religious way of handling the rain?
+Does each of you provide uncomfortable peer pressure for the other to conform to their own almost-religious way of handling the rain?

 Every Disney pro has their own way of dealing with it.
 What is your way?
 Do you poncho?

 Zoë Wood is a travel writer from Sydney, Australia.
 Since her first visit to Disneyland at the age of 6, she has spent her years frequently visiting Disney Parks and traveling around the world.

 Join Zoë as she lets you in on all the tips, tricks, anecdotes, and embarrassments that arise from her family adventures.